zoobab/glar150/README.md

 ## Background

 We bought a bunch of [GL-AR150 OpenWRT routers](http://www.gl-inet.com/ar150/) off Amazon.com, and wondered what fun we could have with these.
 These are tiny, cheap WiFi servers ($25).
-They look cool, with an antenna that makes me think of my old Ericsson R520m.
-Now that was a phone you could use in self-defense!
+They look cool, with an antenna that makes me think of my old metal-body Ericsson R520m.
+Now that was a phone you could crack skulls with!

 ## Exploring the Hardware

-The Glar has no on/off switch.
+Unlike the Ericssons of yore, the GL-AR150 (which I will call the "Glar" from now on, or "Glar 150" if you want to be specific) has no on/off switch.
 You provide power, it comes on.
 You remove power, it goes off.
 This works especially well with modern power packs that have auto power-on.
-It has a reset switch you can hold and press to reset your router configuration.
-It has a rocker switch, status lights, a USB port (controllable power via GPIO), an external antenna in the version we chose, and two RJ45 sockets.
+About half the power packs we tested have "auto power-on and then random power-off when no-one's looking", so be warned.
+The Glar has a reset switch you can hold and press to reset your router configuration.
+It also has a rocker switch, status lights, a USB port (controllable power via GPIO), an external antenna in the version we chose, and two RJ45 sockets.
 All in a nice simple case.
 Nice!

 ### Seeing Red

 Our first experiment was to run [Malamute](https://github.com/zeromq/malamute), a tiny message broker.
 This worked nicely.
 Building for OpenWRT takes a little cross-compiling black magic, yet our ZeroMQ software stack runs perfectly on this box, as it should.

 Next we wondered, could we attach large LEDs to those I/O pins?
 A real computer has flashing lights.
-Turns out the red rear lights from my kids' bikes take 3V, and a quick test showed the GL-AR150 (which I will call the "Glar" from now on) could power these easily.
+Turns out the red rear lights from my kids' bikes take 3V, and a quick test showed the Glar could power these easily.
 Luckily my kids weren't paying attention, so I nabbed the lamps and we opened them up.

-These bike lamps cost EUR 1.29 each, so we didn't feel bad about cutting out the on/off button and soldering wires directly onto the PCB.
+These bike lamps cost EUR 1.39 each, so we didn't feel bad about cutting out the on/off button and soldering wires directly onto the PCB.
 Let me explain briefly how we power and control the lamp.
 We have two wires, one feeds the PCB with power.
 The other takes the used electrons from the PCB and sends them to the recycle bin we call "ground."
 The Glar opens real easy, just pull off the bottom cover and then ease out the PCB.

 Most of the Glar's already tiny volume is used up by legacy connectors.
 If we didn't have those two network plugs and the USB slot, it would fit into a case a quarter of the size.
 The Glar has 16MB flash and 64MB RAM, and is powered by a [32-bit MIPS core](http://www.gl-inet.com/ar-specifications/).
 It's not meant for heavy duty.
 The CPU technology is a decade old.
 It is cheap and low power.

 Let me quantify this.
 When we tested Malamute, we compared a Glar to a modern laptop.
 The workload is a mix of network I/O, memory copying, and computation.
 We tested on Ethernet, since it is so easy to saturate WiFi that it's useless for comparisons.
-The laptop can push around 200,000 messages per second between publishers and subscripts.
-The Glar can do around 2,000 per second.
+The laptop can push around 200,000 messages per second between publishers and subscribers.
+The Glar can do around 5,000 per second.

 As for power consumption, a laptop draws 10-20 Watts, whereas the Glar draws under 1 Watt.
 What this means in practice is that the Glar will run for 12 hours off a small LiPo battery pack.
 I opened up one of our little battery packs.
 Inside there's what looks like a camera battery.
 This would fit neatly inside a Glar case, methinks.
 Aha, looks like GLI are developing [a battery-powered version](http://www.gl-inet.com/m9331-mifi/).